Teabue/batchelor_amt/Transformer/docs/vocabulary.md

 ## Rules:

 The hierarchy of tokens is given as:

+**Initial declarations:**
 1. SOS
+2. tempo
-2. pitches of ET notes (if any)
+3. pitches of ET notes (if any)
-3. ET (if any)
+4. ET (if any)

+**Ongoing declarations:**

-4. beat
+5. beat
+6. tempo
-5. downbeat
+7. downbeat
-6. offset
+8. offset
-7. onset
+9.  onset
-8. pitch
+10. pitch

+**Termination declarations:**
-9. EOS
+11. EOS
-10. PAD
+12. PAD

 Do note that if pitches are being offset, those pitch tokens will be appended to the sequence before a possible onset token.
-The hierarchy is simply to express that the onset\_offset switch will be declared before any pitches.

-- When doing pitches, always order them by pitch value from lowest first to highest last (the helper downbeat pitch -1 will be removed from the ordering)
+- When declaring pitches, always order them by pitch value from lowest first to highest last
-- If there are both onsets and offsets for one time shift, we always offset before we onset
+- If there are both onsets and offsets at a beat, we always offset before we onset
 - Always declare already playing pitches first followed by an ET token
 - A sequence will be beat shifted to its end duration if there are no notes that are played or if the notes do not play the entire sequence duration